ashili/miniProject1/pages/commit.md

 * When the changes were made
 * Who created the changes

 When you make a commit, you must include a commit message that briefly describes the changes.
 You can also add a co-author on any commits you collaborate on.
+Example:

+`git commit -m 'Task: Updated README.md`